Peter's blend

 • They have two adult children.

-• They have a jointly owned portfolio of investments which includes a couple of residential buy-to-lets and have other assets structured to make the most of all available investment allowances.
+• Their jointly owned portfolio of investments includes a couple of residential buy to lets and have other assets structured to make the most of all available investment allowances.

-• They both have individual ISA holdings and Peter has a drawdown arrangement, which he views as a key part of their inheritance tax planning, currently valued at approximately £500,000.
+• Peter and Alice also have individual ISA holdings and Peter has a drawdown arrangement, which he views as a key part of their inheritance tax planning, currently valued at approximately £500,000.

 Allowing for his other sources of income, Peter plans on withdrawing no more than £10,000 pa on an ongoing, inflation adjusted basis from his drawdown.